Welcome to the Rules page of the Ceredigion Snooker League.

-- If the home team is unavailable to play on a scheduled date (being the fixture date or a rearranged date between captains), and no notice of cancellation has been given, and the away team has traveled to the venue to play their match, then the match will be rearranged and be played in the non offending teams venue.
+- If the home team is unavailable to play on a scheduled date (being the fixture date or a rearranged date between captains), and no notice of cancellation has been given, and the away team has travelled to the venue to play their match, then the match will be rearranged and be played in the non-offending teams venue.
 The new home team will have to offer 3 suitable dates.
 (Sept 12 AGM)

 - All matches in dispute to be notified to the secretary immediately.

 - The score card should be left unsigned and the matter discussed at the next available executive meeting.
 Once signed by both captains the result cannot be disputed, unless it is stated on the card ‘Signed Under Protest’.

 The executive committee with a quorum of at least 3 neutral clubs, Chairman and Secretary will deal with the matter whose decision will be final.
 A delegate from each club in dispute (captain or secretary ) should be in attendance where possible (Sept 14 AGM)

 - Results of all matches to be sent to the league secretary by the Saturday of the same week by the home team captain on the night.